harvic3/nodetskeleton/README.md

 `NodeTskeleton` is a `Clean Arquitecture` based `template project` for `NodeJs` using `TypeScript` to implement with any `web server framework` or even any user interface.

-The main philosophy of `NodeTskeleton` is that your solution (`domain` and `application`) should be independent of the framework you use, therefore your code should NOT BE COUPLED to a specific framework or library, it should work in any framework.
+The main philosophy of `NodeTskeleton` is that your solution (`domain` and `application`, `"business logic"`) should be independent of the framework you use, therefore your code should NOT BE COUPLED to a specific framework or library, it should work in any framework.

 The design of `NodeTskeleton` is based in `Clean Arquitecture`, an architecture that allows you to decouple the dependencies of your solution, even without the need to think about the type of `database`, `providers`or `services`, the `framework`, `libraries` or any other dependencies.